Dark web: Content

 A December 2014 study by Gareth Owen from the University of Portsmouth found that the most commonly hosted type of content on Tor was child pornography, followed by black markets, while the individual sites with the highest traffic were dedicated to botnet operations (see attached metric).
 Many whistleblowing sites maintain a presence as well as political discussion forums.
 Sites associated with Bitcoin, fraud-related services, and mail order services are some of the most prolific.

 As of December 2020, the number of active Tor sites in .onion was estimated at 76,300 (containing a lot of copies).
-Of these, 18 000 would have original content.
+Of these, 18,000 would have original content.

 In July 2017, Roger Dingledine, one of the three founders of the Tor Project, said that Facebook is the biggest hidden service.
 The dark web comprises only 3% of the traffic in the Tor network.

 A February 2016 study from researchers at King's College London gives the following breakdown of content by an alternative category set, highlighting the illicit use of .onion services.

 Ransomware

-The dark web is also used in certain extortion-related processes.
-It is common to observe data from ransomware attacks on several dark web sites, for example data sales sites or public data repository sites.
+Ransomware groups rely on dark web infrastructure across the attack lifecycle.
+Ransomware-as-a-Service (RaaS) operators recruit affiliates through dark web forums such as RAMP and, prior to bans imposed after the 2021 Colonial Pipeline attack, Exploit and XSS, where they advertise toolkits, commission structures typically offering affiliates 60–80% of ransom proceeds, and vet prospective partners.
+Most prominent ransomware groups also operate dedicated data leak sites on the Tor network as part of a double extortion model pioneered by the Maze ransomware group in November 2019, in which stolen data is published or threatened to be published if victims refuse to pay, with groups such as LockBit, ALPHV/BlackCat, and Cl0p hosting data from hundreds of victim organizations.
+Rather than conducting the full attack lifecycle independently, many ransomware affiliates purchase pre-established network access from initial access brokers (IABs), specialized threat actors who compromise organizations through methods such as exploiting vulnerable systems, phishing, or leveraging credentials from infostealer malware, and sell that access on underground forums, with listings typically priced by factors including victim revenue, access type (VPN, RDP, Active Directory), and geographic location.
+This division of labor has created an efficient criminal supply chain that lowers the technical barrier to entry for ransomware attacks.